Did you know there are apps to help you identify species?

 Take the monthly Seek challenge!

-Seek releases an awesome challenge at the start of each month.
+Seek releases a challenge at the start of each month.
 You can earn badges and have loads of fun.
 Mongabay Kids will post the latest Seek challenge along with related activities and stories from our library.
 These challenges are a great excuse for an adventure!
 Get outside and explore your local plants, animals, and fungi.

 Look out for the next monthly Seek challenge!